Here's what its like to live in Jacksonville, FL

 Abundant employment opportunities, top recreational facilities, and warm sunshine throughout the year contribute to Jacksonville being ranked among the most livable U.S. cities.
-Is it any wonder that many people are relocating to this popular tourist center?
+Is it any wonder that many people are moving cross-country to this popular tourist center?
 Discover why, whether you're at work or at play, life is better in Jacksonville, Florida.

 Where Is Jacksonville?